tytydraco/yessleep/out/We_have_a_new_leader_for_Boy_Scouts_this_summer_something_about_him_just_doesnt_feel_right_.md

 I've always loved the Boy Scouts.
 The campfires, the badges, the camaraderie – it was my escape from the monotony of small-town life.
 But that summer, the summer of 1994, everything changed.
 It was the summer that never really ended, at least not in my mind.

-My name's Jack, and I was twelve years old when Mr. Coldwell became our new Scout leader.
+My name's Jack, and I wa fourteen years old when Mr. Coldwell became our new Scout leader.
 Looking back, I should have known something was off from the very beginning.

 It was late May, and our troop was gathering for the first meeting of the summer at the old community center.
 The peeling paint and musty smell were as familiar to me as my own bedroom.
 I took my usual seat between my best friend, Thatcher, and the ever-fidgeting Spork (yeah, that was his real name – his hippie parents had a lot to answer for).